giacomo270197/Forensic-MCP/README.md

    |  ...                │
    └─────────────────────┘
 ```
+Questions are the end goals of this investigation.
+They are defined by the
+user before the investigation begins and do not change during it.

-The orchestrator is responsible for generating an investigation plan, add goals to it, come up with hypothesis, and create specific questions to validate such hypothesis.
-The orchestrator never queries data itself, be it raw evidence, CSV/JSON outputs, or even the SQLite database.
+The Investigator agent is responsible for generating an investigation plan, come up with Hypothesis to answer Questions posed by the user, and create specific Tasks to validate such Hypothesis.
+The Investigator never queries data itself, be it raw evidence, CSV/JSON outputs, or even the SQLite database.

-A questions queue exist for the orchestrator to submit questions to subagents.
-Each subagent fetches questions meant for it, runs the required anaysis against the parsed data, and submit answers.
+A Tasks queue exist for the Investigator to submit Tasks to Workers subagents.
+Each Worker fetches Tasks meant for it, runs the required anaysis against the parsed data, and submit answers.

 This **context isolation** pattern keeps the main conversation focused on investigation logic and helps preventing the LLM running into a greedy "parsing" mode.